luminus-framework/luminus/resources/public/md/clojurescript.md

 (set! (.-color (.-style div) "#234567"))
 ```

-For more examples of ClojureScript synonyms of common JavaScript operations see the [Himera documentation](http://himera.herokuapp.com/synonym.html).
+For more examples of ClojureScript synonyms of common JavaScript operations see the [ClojureScript Synonyms](http://kanaka.github.io/clojurescript/web/synonym.html).

 ### Reagent